 Housing in the Monterey area is among the most expensive in the country.
 Affordable off-post housing is limited.
-Rental properties in the Monterey Peninsula area range from $1800 for an unfurnished one-bedroom apartment to $4,200 for a house.
+Rental properties in the Monterey Peninsula area off the installation range from $2,856 for an unfurnished one-bedroom apartment to $5,200 for a house.
 Most landlords do not accept pets, those that will accept pets normally charge between $150 and $350 in additional deposits, plus a monthly charge.
 Please check with the local police Department on banned pets.
 Generally expect to pay the first and last month's rent up front or a deposit plus the rent.

-Soldiers who have just finished their Basic Combat Training, and who are reporting to the Defense Language Institute as their first long-term duty assignment, need to be aware that they will go into Phase IV of their Initial Entry Training here at the Presidio of Monterey.
-This means that, for their first four weeks here at the Presidio, they will be restricted to post, living in the barracks, and not allowed to wear civilian clothes or to operate a privately-owned vehicle, during that time.
+Soldiers who have just finished their Basic Combat Training, and who are reporting to the Defense Language Institute as their first long-term duty assignment, need to be aware that they will not be permiteted off the instalation until they reach Phase IV of their Initial Entry Training here at the Presidio of Monterey.
+This means that, for their first four weeks here at the Presidio, they will be restricted to post, living in the barracks.
+Depending on your branch of Service you may not be allowed to wear civilian clothes or to operate a privately-owned vehicle, during that time.
 This can significantly complicate settling a family into government provided quarters.
 Married soldiers who are coming to the Presidio of Monterey directly from Basic Training are strongly encouraged to arrange for movement of their family members here to the Presidio after, rather than during or before, their first four weeks here at DLI.

 Soldiers who have just finished their Basic Combat Training, and who are reporting to the Defense Language Institute (DLI) as their first long-term duty assignment, need to be aware that they will go into Phase IV of their Initial Entry Training here at the Presidio of Monterey.
 This is a high paced, intellectually challenging environment.
 This means that, for their first four weeks here at the Presidio, they will be restricted to post, living in the barracks, and not allowed to wear civilian clothes or to operate a privately-owned vehicle, during that time.
 This can significantly complicate settling a family into government provided quarters.
 Married soldiers who are coming to the Presidio of Monterey directly from Basic Training are strongly encouraged to arrange for movement of their family members here to the Presidio after, rather than during or before, their first four weeks here at DLI.